gdsbook/book/notebooks/03_spatial_data.md

 ## Hybrids

 We have just seen how geographic tables, surfaces, and networks map onto `GeoDataFrame`, `DataArray` and `Graph` objects in Python, respectively.
 These represent the conventional pairings that align data models to data structures with Python representations.
-However, Thus, while the conventional pairings are well-used, there are others in active use and many more to yet be developed.
-Interestingly, many new pairings are driven by new developments in technology, enabling approaches that were not possible in the past or creating situations (e.g. large datasets) that make the conventional approach limiting.
+However, while the conventional pairings are well-used, there are others in active use and many more to yet be developed.
+Interestingly, many new pairings are driven by new developments in technology, enabling approaches that were not possible in the past or creating situations (e.g.,large datasets) that make the conventional approach limiting.
 Therefore, in this second section of the chapter, we step a bit "out of the box" to explore cases in which it may make sense to represent a dataset with a data structure that might not be the most obvious initial choice.

 (ch03-surfaces_as_tables)=
 ### Surfaces as tables

 The first case we explore is treating surfaces as (geo-)tables.
 In this context, we shift from an approach where each dimension has a clear mapping to a spatial or temporal aspect of the dataset, to one where each sample, cell of the surface/cube is represented as a row in a table.
 This approach runs contrary to the general consensus that fields are best represented as surfaces or rasters because that allows us to index space and time "by default" based on the location of values within the data structure.
-Shifting to a tabular structure implies either losing that space-time reference, or having to build it manually with auxiliary objects (e.g. a spatial graph).
+Shifting to a tabular structure implies either losing that space-time reference, or having to build it manually with auxiliary objects (e.g.,a spatial graph).
 In almost any case, operating on this format is less efficient than it *could* be if we had bespoke algorithms built around surface structures.
 Finally, from a more conceptual point of view, treating pixels as independent realizations of a process that we *know* is continuous is can be computationally inefficient and statistically flawed.

 This perspective however also involves important benefits.
 First, sometimes we *don't* need location for our particular application.
 Maybe we are interested in calculating overall descriptive statistics; or maybe we need to run an analysis that is entirely atomic in the sense that it operates on each sample in isolation from all the other ones.
 Second, by "going tabular" we recast our specialized, spatial data into the most common data structure available, for which a large amount of commodity technology is built.
 This means many new tools can be used for analysis.
 So called "big data" technologies, such as distributed systems, are much more common, robust, and tested for tabular data than for spatial surfaces. *If* we can translate our spatial challenge into a tabular challenge, we can immediately plug into technology that is more optimized and, in some cases, reliable.
 Further, some analytic toolboxes common in (geographic) data science are entirely built around tabular structures.
 Machine learning packages such as `scikit-learn`, or some spatial analytics (such as most methods in `PySAL`) are designed around this data structure.
 Converting our surfaces into tables thus allows us to plug into a much wider suite of (potentially) efficient tools and techniques.